che-incubator/chectl/README.md

   -y, --yes                                                Automatic yes to prompts; assume "yes" as answer to all
                                                            prompts and run non-interactively

-  --batch                                                  Script mode.
-Prevents all interactive prompts.
+  --batch                                                  Batch mode.
+Running a command without end user interaction.

   --che-operator-cr-patch-yaml=che-operator-cr-patch-yaml  Path to a yaml file that overrides the default values in
                                                            CheCluster CR used by the operator.
 This parameter is used